-Next to revenue, information is the lifeblood of any organization.
-When that information spreads across the organization in multiple databases, you get data silos.
+Next to revenue, information is the lifeblood of any organisation.
+When that information spreads across the organisation in multiple databases, you get data silos.
 They are a nightmare for anyone responsible for data collection and reporting.

 Implementing SSOT principles ensures that your company has the information to make effective business decisions.
 It also gives them the confidence to take action on an account or with a client knowing they have all the correct information when needed.

 2. Spend Less Time Identifying Correct Data

 Poor data quality costs companies $15 million a year.
 Roughly 20% of lost business is due to inaccurate data.
 SSOT reduces the amount of bad data because data accuracy is a key principle of this methodology.

 When all your organisation's data is in one location, error-free data is readily available.

 You have billable hours to worry about.
 Don't waste time making sure you have the right information.
 Feel confident knowing that the data you need is available, accurate and only a few clicks away.

 Your teams are more productive when information is readily available, easy to access and straightforward to analyse.
 A central database allows you to obtain the most up-to-date information whenever you need it without wasting time searching.

 Data repositories not only ensure the accuracy and availability of data.
 It also guarantees data security.
 A cybercrime occurs once every 39 seconds.